-- a) When planning the layout of any protective enclosure for these assemblies, ensure that adequate space is provided for suitable cable management (e.g. trunking). - b) The permitted ambient temperature range for the assemblies (-40°C to +75°C) must not be exceeded.
-Avoid radiant heat by positioning the assemblies and their enclosure away from direct sunlight or local sources of heat. - c) The assemblies have limited ingress protection and must be provided with protection appropriate to the environment in which they are located.
+- a) When planning the layout of any protective enclosure for an assembly, ensure that adequate space is provided for suitable cable management (e.g. trunking). - b) The permitted ambient temperature range for the assembly (-40°C to +75°C) must not be exceeded.
+Avoid radiant heat by positioning an assembly and its enclosure away from direct sunlight or local sources of heat.

+c) An assembly has limited ingress protection and must be provided with protection appropriate to the environment in which it is located.
 The following table provides guidance on minimum environmental protection for specific locations.

 Location Minimum environmental protection

 Safe area IP20

-Ex e or Ex d certified enclosure; ≥IP54 - increase level for more severe conditions
+Zone 1 or Zone 2 Ex e or Ex d certified enclosure; ≥IP54 - increase level for more severe conditions

-Note: For installation in Zone 1 or 2, the combination of a 938x-FB-Px open frame assembly and its protective Ex e or Ex d enclosure will require certification as a complete assembly by a third-party certifying authority.
+Note: For installation in Zone 1 or 2, the combination of a 9387-FB-Px-R open frame assembly and its protective Ex e or Ex d enclosure will require certification as a complete assembly by a third-party certifying authority.